 2.1 Construction, Installation, Operation and Maintenance of LESSEE’s PROPERTY

 1. Construction and Installation.
 If any construction, installation and/or modification be required, LESSEE shall construct, install and/or modify or cause to be constructed, installed or modified, LESSEE’s PROPERTY in the space described in Section 1.1.
-LESSEE shall obtain prior written approval of LESSOR before undertaking any construction, installation and/or modification operations hereunder.
+LESSEE or LESSEE's designee shall obtain prior written approval of LESSOR before undertaking any construction, installation and/or modification operations hereunder.

 2.2 Conduct of Operations.

-1. LESSEE shall conduct any and all operations hereunder in a manner which does not unreasonably interfere with other operations and activities on the Platform and in compliance with (i) LESSOR’s operating, safety and equipment standards and specifications, (ii) all applicable state, federal and local statutes, regulations and laws, (iii) requirements of governmental agencies having jurisdiction over the subject matter of this Agreement, and (iv) all applicable permits, licenses, certificates and authorizations.
+1. Mariner shall conduct any and all operations hereunder in a manner which does not unreasonably interfere with other operations and activities on the Platform and in compliance with (i) LESSOR’s operating, safety and equipment standards and specifications, (ii) all applicable state, federal and local statutes, regulations and laws, (iii) requirements of governmental agencies having jurisdiction over the subject matter of this Agreement, and (iv) all applicable permits, licenses, certificates and authorizations.
 LESSOR shall have the right to inspect LESSEE’s PROPERTY at any time.

-2. Upon request from LESSEE, LESSOR will provide LESSEE with a copy of the LESSOR’s current operating, safety and equipment standards.
+2. Upon request from LESSEE or Mariner, LESSOR will provide LESSEE or Mariner with a copy of the LESSOR’s current operating, safety and equipment standards.

-3. If, at any time, LESSOR is of the reasonable opinion that any operations are not being conducted in accordance herewith, or are being conducted in an unduly dangerous or unsafe or unworkmanlike manner, LESSOR may notify LESSEE’s on-site supervisor (if any) or cause LESSEE, its contractors, and their agents, to immediately cease such operations and resume them only as reasonably agreed to by the LESSOR.
+3. If, at any time, LESSOR is of the reasonable opinion that any operations are not being conducted in accordance herewith, or are being conducted in an unduly dangerous or unsafe or unworkmanlike manner, LESSOR shall immediately notify LESSEE’s and Mariner's contact person at the phone number shown in Section 8.1 and cause Mariner, its contractors, and their agents, to immediately cease such operations and resume them only as reasonably agreed to by the LESSOR.

 2.3 Emergency Operations.
-In the case of any explosion, fire, storm or any emergency which might threaten life, property or the environment or render the Platform, LESSEE’s PROPERTY or any portion thereof or any associated property or facilities incapable of continued operation, LESSOR, with no admission or presumption of liability, may promptly take such action as is deemed necessary or required under the circumstances to alleviate or remedy such emergency.
-In such circumstances, LESSOR shall promptly notify LESSEE by telephone of such emergency followed promptly by written notification of such emergency and such actions taken.
-LESSOR shall report to LESSEE any costs as have been incurred by LESSOR on behalf of LESSEE in the conduct of such emergency operations, for which costs LESSEE shall reimburse LESSOR.
-LESSEE shall be responsible for making any reports to governmental agencies that are required to be made in connection with any such emergency and shall provide LESSOR with a copy(ies) of such report(s) as filed.
+In the case of any explosion, fire, storm or any emergency which threatens life, property or the environment or render the Platform, LESSEE’s PROPERTY or any portion thereof or any associated property or facilities incapable of continued operation, LESSOR, with no admission or presumption of liability, may promptly take such action as is deemed necessary or required under the circumstances to alleviate or remedy such emergency.
+In such circumstances, LESSOR shall promptly notify LESSEE and Mariner by telephone at the phone number shown in Section 8.1 of such emergency followed promptly by written notification of such emergency and such actions taken.
+LESSOR shall report to LESSEE any costs as have been incurred by LESSOR on behalf of LESSEE in the conduct of such emergency operations, for which costs LESSOR shall invoice Mariner, as LESSEE'S operator.
+Mariner shall be responsible for making any reports to governmental agencies that are required to be made in connection with any such emergency and shall provide LESSOR and LESSEE with a copy(ies) of such report(s) as filed.

 2.4 LESSOR’s Right to Shutdown Operations